Wear a bike helmet and proper fitting clothes

 - A bike that's the right size, not one that your child will “grow into”.
 Your child's feet should be able to touch the ground when sitting on the seat of the bicycle.

-- A bike that's working properly.
+- Check your equipment to make sure it's all working.
 Make sure the brakes work correctly, the gears shift smoothly and the tires are adequately inflated and tightly secured.

 - In daylight.
 Make sure the bike has a light and reflectors secured to it in case it gets dark outside while your child is still riding.